Assyrian-Remote-OpenSource-Society/Assyrian-Words-Android/README.md

 ## Architecture

 Uses the MVVM (Model-View-ViewModel) pattern.
-So the goal is to use Fragments within a single Activity as often as possible – in order to stay within the same lifecycle.
+The goal is to use Fragments within a single Activity as often as possible.
 This is in favor of sharing data resources across multiple screens – by using the same ViewModel instance.

 ## Backend